Tensions rise after Israel blows up tunnel from Gaza

 "(Hamas) knows how to manage the conflict with the enemy and how to get revenge and strike at the time and place that hurts the enemy," Hayya said, according to a statement.

-Hamas and Israel have fought three wars since 2008 and the last conflict in 2014 was waged in part over tunnels from Gaza that were used to carry out attacks.
+Hamas and Israel have fought three wars since 2008, and the last conflict in 2014 was waged in part over tunnels from Gaza that were used to launch attacks.

 It said the operation was carried out on the Israeli side of the border and stressed it was not seeking a further escalation.

-No tunnel opening had been found on the Israeli side of the border.
-It had come from the vicinity of the city of Khan Younis in the Gaza Strip, Israeli's military said.
+No tunnel opening had been found on the Israeli side.
+The tunnel ran from the vicinity of the city of Khan Younis in the Gaza Strip, Israeli's military said.

-Israeli Prime Minister Benjamin Netanyahu said Tuesday his country would "not tolerate any attacks on our sovereignty, on our people, on our land, whether from the air, from the sea, from the ground, or below the ground," he said.
+Israeli Prime Minister Benjamin Netanyahu said on Tuesday his country would "not tolerate any attacks on our sovereignty, on our people, on our land, whether from the air, from the sea, from the ground, or below the ground".

 "We attack those who seek to attack us."